Web accessibility

-Web accessibility, or eAccessibility, is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
+Web accessibility, or eAccessibility, is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with disabilities, including both physical and mental disabilities.
+Through the curb cut effect, it also benefits people with situational disabilities and those with socio-economic restrictions on bandwidth and speed.
 When sites are correctly designed, developed and edited, more users have equal access to information and functionality.

 For example, when a site is coded with semantically meaningful HTML, with textual equivalents provided for images and with links named meaningfully, this helps blind users using text-to-speech software and/or text-to-Braille hardware.
 When text and images are large and/or enlargeable, it is easier for users with poor sight to read and understand the content.
 When links are underlined (or otherwise differentiated) as well as colored, this ensures that color blind users will be able to notice them.
 When clickable links and areas are large, this helps users who cannot control a mouse with precision.
 When pages are not coded in a way that hinders navigation by means of the keyboard alone, or a single switch access device alone, this helps users who cannot use a mouse or even a standard keyboard.
 When videos are closed captioned, chaptered, or a sign language version is available, deaf and hard-of-hearing users can understand the video.
 When flashing effects are avoided or made optional, users prone to seizures caused by these effects are not put at risk.
-And when content is written in plain language and illustrated with instructional diagrams and animations, users with dyslexia and learning difficulties are better able to understand the content.
+Additionally, when content is written in plain language and illustrated with instructional diagrams and animations, users with dyslexia and learning difficulties are better able to understand the content.
+Accessibility considerations have increasingly been incorporated into website builders such as Wix, Duda, and Webnode, which offer tools to help create more accessible web content.
 When sites are correctly built and maintained, all of these users can be accommodated without decreasing the usability of the site for non-disabled users.

 The needs that web accessibility aims to address include: